avatorl/bambu-a1-g-code/no-ams/README.md

 There is no need to use the built-in Unload and Load procedures - just pull out, push in, resume printing.

-❗ I believe the same K-factor (initial filament) is used for all following filaments.
+How can I know which color to load?

-➡️ Option 1: See in the slicer on the "Preview" tab (using the horizontal and vertical sliders) which color should be loaded after each pause.
+➡️ Option 1: In the slicer, on the "Preview" tab, use the vertical (layers) and horizontal sliders to see the color printing order.

-➡️ Option 2: Export g-code and search for all M1020 S commands.
+➡️ Option 2: Export sliced file, extract and open g-code file and search for all "M1020 S" commands.
 M1020 S0 - change to filament #1, M1020 S1 - change to filament #2, and so on.

 ![image](https://github.com/user-attachments/assets/4ba6c987-1c45-41ec-b10a-5d344758ebcc)

+❗ I believe the same K-factor (initial filament) is used for all following filaments.

 ❗ Re-slicing, even without any changes in printing settings, may change filament change order.